What is the Conference Presentation Funding Request?

 If travel is taking place within applicant's county of residence or within counties neighboring applicant's county of residence, the maximum amount that applicant will receive is the registration fee amount.
 Otherwise, the applicant will receive the full amount ($500).

-- Students who have received a Graduate School Digital Badge and/or were a competitor in the University’s 3 Minute Thesis competition.
+- Program Participation Restriction: Applicants must have received a Graduate School Digital Badge and/or competed in the University of Minnesota 3-Minute Thesis Competition.

-- Students who have been invited to present their research at a regional, national, or international conference during the request year, September 1, 2025 through August 31, 2026.
+- Activity Restriction: Applicants must have been invited to present their research at a regional, national, or international conference during the request year, September 1, 2026 through August 31, 2027.

 Graduate students apply directly via Google Form.

-The 2025-26 application cycle will open October 1, 2025.
-Applications are accepted and reviewed on a monthly basis, October through April.
-The monthly deadline to be considered for funding is the 15th of every month by 8:00 am central time.
+The 2026-27 application cycle will open September 1st, 2026.
+Applications are accepted and reviewed on a monthly basis, September through April.
+The monthly deadline to be considered for funding is the 15th of every month by 8:00 am central time

-Requests for a conference presentation that is occurring between September 1, 2025 and August 31, 2026 will be considered for funding.
+Requests for a conference presentation that is occurring between September 1, 2026 and August 31, 2027 will be considered for funding.
+Retroactive requests are considered, as long as the dates of the conference fall within the eligible request window.
 Requests for conference presentations outside of those dates will not be considered for funding.

 - Statement of Purpose (1-page maximum), see details below